xiaoyang-sde/knowledge-base/docs/database-system-concepts/01-relational-languages.md

 ### Basic Query Structure

-The `SELECT` statment retrieves data from a database.
+The `SELECT` statement retrieves data from a database.
 The data returned is stored in a result table.
 The `DISTINCT` is used to discard duplicate value.

 ```sql
 SELECT column1, column2, ...
 FROM table_name;